Skip to content

 Role

-Paulo Karat is a Lecturer at Nottingham Law School.
-Paulo teaches on the undergraduate LLB and mindfulness courses to NTU students, working closely with the Student Services team and research colleagues in NTU Psychology.
+Paulo Karat is a Senior Lecturer at Nottingham Law School.
+Paulo teaches on the graduate LPC and SQE programmes, and delivers mindfulness courses to NTU students as part of his research work with colleagues in NTU Psychology.

 Career overview